Ssp24-1/3D-Linear-Aeroelastic-Solver-FSI/README.md

 **Features in progress to be added as future updates**:

       1. Change 1D Beam Model to 2D Flat Plate Model.
-      2. Improve Coupling Strategy (Mapping) from Nearest Neighbour
+      2. Improve Coupling Strategy (Mapping):
                         a.
 Update Nearest Neighbour to RBF
                         b.
 Sub-iterations
       4. Improve VLM code to include Viscous Effects, effect of sweep etc.